The Best TFSA Investment Options and Strategies for 2022

 Tangerine TFSA Savings Account

-There is a shared benefit to GICs and savings accounts.
-That is, both offer a guarantee of your principal, making them an ideal safety investment.
+There is a shared benefit to Guaranteed Investment Accounts (GICs) and savings accounts.
+Both offer a guarantee of your principal, making them an ideal safety investment.
 The downside is that the returns are minimal, often not even keeping up with inflation.

-Simplii Financial: 2.20%
+Simplii Financial: 4.50%